 How Long Does Cooked Salmon Last In The Fridge?

 It is important to ensure that the cooked salmon is at a safe temperature (below 40°F) before storing it in the refrigerator.
-Additionally, you should eat cooked salmon as soon as possible for optimal freshness and flavor.
+Additionally, it would be best if you ate cooked salmon as soon as possible for optimal freshness and flavor.

 How Long Does Raw Salmon Last In The Fridge?